alexsavio/atlasquerpy/README.md

 Dependencies
 ------------
-Atlasquerpy makes use of some Python libraries:
+Atlasquerpy makes use of the following Python libraries:
-Numpy
-NiBabel
-Nipy
-XML
-argparse
+Numpy, NiBabel, Nipy, XML, argparse

 References
 ----------